Source code for twinlab.params

 [docs] @typechecked class ModelSelectionParams(Params): """Parameter configuration for the Bayesian model selection process.
 Attributes: seed (Union[int, None], optional): Specifies the seed for the random number generator for every trial of the model selection process.
 Setting to an integer is necessary for reproducible results.
 The default value is ``None``, which means the seed is randomly generated each time. evaluation_metric (str, optional): Specifies the evaluation metric used to score different configuration during the model selection process.
 Can be either: - ``"MSLL"``: Mean squared log loss. - ``"BIC"``: Bayesian information criterion.
 The default is ``"MSLL"``. val_ratio (float, optional): Specifies the percentage of random validation data allocated to to compute the ``"BIC"`` metric.
 The default is ``0.2``. base_kernels (Union[str, Set[str]], optional): Specifies the set of individual kernels to use for compositional kernel search.
 Can be: - ``"all"``: The complete set of available kernels: ``{"LIN", "M12", "M32", "M52", "PER", "RBF", "RQF"}``. - ``"restricted"``: The restricted set of kernels: ``{"LIN", "M32", "M52", "PER", "RBF"}``. - A set of strings corresponding to the individual kernels to use for kernel selection, for example ``{"RBF", "PER"}``.
 The default is `"restricted"`. depth (int, optional): Specifies the number of base kernels allowed to be combined in the compositional kernel search.
 For example, a ``depth=3`` search means the resulting kernel may be composed from up-to three base kernels, so examples of allowed kernel combinations would be ``"(LIN+PER)*RBF"`` or ``"(M12*RBF)+RQF"``.
 The default value is ``1``, which simply compares all kernel functions individually.
 The maximum depth is ``3``. """ # TODO: This docstring needs to be massively improved!

-[docs] def __init__( self, seed: Optional[int] = None, evaluation_metric: str = "MSLL", # TODO: Consider depricating this in v3 val_ratio: float = 0.2, # TODO: Consider depricating this in v3 base_kernels: Union[ str, Set[str] ] = "restricted", # TODO: Consider depricating this in v3 depth: int = 1, # TODO: Consider depricating this in v3 beam: int = 2, # TODO: Consider depricating this in v3 ): self.seed = seed self.evaluation_metric = evaluation_metric self.val_ratio = val_ratio self.base_kernels = base_kernels self.depth = depth self.beam = beam
+[docs] def __init__( self, seed: Optional[int] = None, evaluation_metric: str = "MSLL", # TODO: Consider depricating this in v3 val_ratio: float = 0.2, # TODO: Consider depricating this in v3 base_kernels: Union[ str, Set[str] ] = "restricted", # TODO: Consider depricating this in v3 depth: int = 1, # TODO: Consider depricating this in v3 beam: int = 2, # TODO: Consider depricating this in v3 ): self.seed = seed self.evaluation_metric = evaluation_metric self.val_ratio = val_ratio self.base_kernels = base_kernels self.depth = depth self.beam = beam if evaluation_metric != "MSLL": warnings.warn( "The `evaluation_metric` parameter is deprecated and will be removed in a future release.
+Please use the `ScoreParams` class instead.", DeprecationWarning, ) if val_ratio != 0.2: warnings.warn( "The `val_ratio` parameter is deprecated and will be removed in a future release.
+Please use the `ScoreParams` class instead.", DeprecationWarning, )

 def unpack_parameters(self): params = { "seed": self.seed, "evaluation_metric": self.evaluation_metric, "val_ratio": self.val_ratio, "base_kernels": self.base_kernels, "depth": self.depth, "beam": self.beam, } return remove_none_values(params)

 [docs] @typechecked class TrainParams(Params): """Parameter configuration for training an emulator.
 This includes parameters that pertain directly to the training of the model, such as the ratio of training to testing data, as well as parameters that pertain to the setup of the model such as the number of dimensions to retain after decomposition.
 Attributes: estimator (str, optional): The type of estimator (emulator) to be trained.
 Currently only "gaussian_process_regression" is supported, which is the default value. estimator_params (EstimatorParams, optional): The set of parameters for the emulator. input_retained_dimensions (Union[int, None], optional): The number of input dimensions to retain after applying dimensional reduction.
 Setting this cannot be done at the same time as specifying the ``input_explained_variance``.
 The maximum number of input dimensions currently allowed by twinLab is 20.
 The default value is ``None``, which means that dimensional reduction is not applied to the input unless ``input_explained_variance`` is specified. input_explained_variance (Union[float, None], optional): Specifies what fraction of the variance of the input data is retained after applying dimensional reduction.
 This must be a number between 0 and 1.
 This cannot be specified at the same time as ``input_retained_dimensions``.
 The default value is ``None``, which means that dimensional reduction is not applied to the input unless ``input_retained_dimensions`` is specified. output_retained_dimensions (Union[int, None], optional): The number of output dimensions to retain after applying dimensional reduction.
 Setting this cannot be done at the same time as specifying the ``output_explained_variance``.
 The maximum number of output dimensions currently allowed by twinLab is 10.
 The default value is ``None``, which means that dimensional reduction is not applied to the output unless ``output_explained_variance`` is specified. output_explained_variance (Union[float, None], optional): Specifies what fraction of the variance of the output data is retained after applying dimensional reduction.
 This must be a number between 0 and 1.
 This cannot be specified at the same time as ``output_retained_dimensions``.
 The default value is ``None``, which means that dimensional reduction is not applied to the output unless ``output_retained_dimensions`` is specified. fidelity (Union[str, None], optional): Name of the column in the dataset corresponding to the fidelity parameter if a multi-fidelity model (``estimator_type="multi_fidelity_gp"`` in ``EstimatorParams``) is being trained.
 Fidelity is used to differentiate the quality of individual data samples on which the emulator is being trained.
 The default value is ``None``, because this argument is not required unless a multi-fidelity model is being trained. class_column (Union[str, None], optional): The name of the column that contains the classification labels if training a mixture-of-experts model (``estimator_type="mixture_of_experts_gp"`` in EstimatorParams).
-The classification labels distinguish different groups of data, which the emulator uses to train a set of expert models tailored to each group.
+The classification labels distinguish different groups of data, which the emulator uses to train a set of expert models, with one expert tailored to each group.
+If the training data contains ``n`` classes, the classes must be labelled from ``0`` to ``n-1``.
 The default value is ``None``, because this argument is not required unless a mixture-of-experts model is being trained. train_test_ratio (Union[float, None], optional): Specifies the fraction of training samples in the dataset.
 This must be a number beteen 0 and 1.
 The default value is 1, which means that all of the provided data is used for training.
 This is good to make the most out of a dataset, but means that it will not be possible to score or benchmark the performance of an emulator. dataset_std (Union[Dataset, None], optional): A twinLab dataset object that contains the standard deviation of the training data.
 This is necessary when training a heteroskedastic or fixed noise emulator. model_selection (bool, optional): Whether to run Bayesian model selection, a form of automatic machine learning.
 The default value is ``False``, which simply trains the specified emulator, rather than iterating over them. model_selection_params (ModelSelectionParams, optional): The parameters for model selection, if it is being used. shuffle (bool, optional): Whether to randomly shuffle the training data before splitting it into training and testing sets.
 The default value is ``True``.
 Please be particularly careful while using this parameter with time-series data. seed (Union[int, None], optional): The seed used to initialise the random number generators for reproducibility.
 Setting to an integer is necessary for reproducible results.
 The default value is ``42``, which is useful for reproducibility, but it can be set to ``None`` to randomly generate the seed each time.
 Be aware that the seed is used in the training process, so if the seed is set to ``None`` the trained emulator will not be reproducible. """

 [docs] def __init__( self, estimator: str = "gaussian_process_regression", # TODO: Remove in v3? estimator_params: EstimatorParams = EstimatorParams(), input_explained_variance: Optional[float] = None, input_retained_dimensions: Optional[int] = None, output_explained_variance: Optional[float] = None, output_retained_dimensions: Optional[int] = None, fidelity: Optional[str] = None, class_column: Optional[str] = None, dataset_std: Optional[Dataset] = None, train_test_ratio: float = 1.0, model_selection: bool = False, model_selection_params: ModelSelectionParams = ModelSelectionParams(), shuffle: bool = True, seed: Optional[int] = 42, # TODO: Change to None in v3? ): # Parameters that will be passed to the emulator on construction self.fidelity = fidelity self.class_column = class_column self.estimator = estimator self.estimator_params = estimator_params self.input_explained_variance = input_explained_variance self.input_retained_dimensions = input_retained_dimensions self.output_explained_variance = output_explained_variance self.output_retained_dimensions = output_retained_dimensions # Parameters that will be passed to the emulator.fit() method self.dataset_std = dataset_std self.train_test_ratio = train_test_ratio self.model_selection = model_selection self.model_selection_params = model_selection_params self.shuffle = shuffle self.seed = seed # Figure out whether or not to set decompose booleans def decompose( explained_variance: Optional[float], retained_dimensions: Optional[int], ) -> bool: if explained_variance is not None and retained_dimensions is not None: raise ValueError( "Explained variance and retained dimensions cannot be set simultaneously.
 Please choose one." ) elif explained_variance is None and retained_dimensions is None: return False else: return True self.decompose_inputs = decompose( self.input_explained_variance, self.input_retained_dimensions ) self.decompose_outputs = decompose( self.output_explained_variance, self.output_retained_dimensions )